hacka-tron/EmotionJournal/docs/projectStack.md

 ## Frontend :-
 Needs to be simple and welcomming to use.

--- [Technology] React.
+-- [Technology] React Native.
 Very familiar, and I would like to create a project myself.
 	This will also extend well for mobile.
 -- Journal Logic: Track journal entries along with relevant information like date & sentiment -- Sentiment of each journal: Will need some display summing up the general sentiment observed by a journal entry